dimalypai/mil-masters-thesis-chalmers/docs/MIL.md

 In general: if the MIL is reach enough it is easier to add source languages, we already have low-level IR (LLVM)

-One of the things it needs to represent is A-normal form.
+One of the things it needs to represent is A-normal form:

+* Do we use State at first and then translate to just lets and function calls?